benscott/scratchpads-training/views-and-blocks/views.rst

    add link in the ‘Fields’ section.
 Click on the rearrange link.
 Drag and drop the fields into a better order.
 Apply.

-6. Slect *Save* to make the changes permanent.
+6. Select *Save* to make the changes permanent.

 Filter criteria